Bake Off Brasil

-Bake Off Brasil: Mão na Massa (English: Bake Off Brasil: Hands On), often referred to as simply Bake Off Brasil or Bake Off is a Brazilian reality television series based on the BBC baking competition The Great British Bake Off.
+Bake Off Brasil: Mão na Massa (English: Bake Off Brasil: Hands On), also known internationally as Bake Off Brazil: The Great Brazilian Baking Show and simply referred to as Bake Off Brasil, is a Brazilian reality television series based on the BBC baking competition The Great British Bake Off.

 The series premiered on Saturday, 25 July 2015, at 9:30 p.m.
 (BRT / AMT) on SBT, aiming to find the best amateur baker in Brazil.